niklas1simakov/mac-setup-guide/sections/general/finder_add_custom_buttons.md

    - download an appropriate icon from the internet
    - right-click on the application and select `Get Info`
    - copy paste the icon onto the icon of the application
+   - recommended: make the icon a bit smaller and add some padding as otherwise the icon will be quite big

 ## Some more example scripts